 Anyway, with the Fall & Winter holiday decor down, it was looking a little ‘blah’ at the house– not festive, not glittery and it was somewhat drab outside when the snow melted, came back & melted again.
 Since we weren’t quite ready for a full on ‘Spring Cleaning’ or to bring out the beautiful flower boxes, we found a simple way to bridge the gap between this seasonal ‘awkward stage’ with a few floral arrangements and what may be the single easiest & cheapest way to enter into divorce territory– a thousand new pillows for the sofa & chairs in the family room.
 We like to switch up the pillows & throw blankets every season because 1) it’s a simple way to change the mood of the room and 2) our kids destroy nice things (accidentally) so nothing lasts too long if it’s in constant contact with little ones.

-Now, the husbands prefer a more streamlined, ‘minimal’ look and so they do not always appreciate the painstakingly curated cache of 18 huge pillows in the family room, nor do they always feel the vibe of a few new throw blankets, so while we wish they could appreciate the a.dose.of vision for the genius that it is, we digress… that can be saved for a later post… Below you will find a few super simple & inexpensive ideas to update your space for this in between season too!
+Now, our husbands prefer a more streamlined, ‘minimal’ look and so they do not always appreciate the painstakingly curated cache of 18 huge pillows in the family room, nor do they always feel the vibe of a few new throw blankets, so while we wish they could appreciate the a.dose.of vision for the genius that it is, we digress… that can be saved for a later post… Below you will find a few super simple & inexpensive ideas to update your space for this in between season too!

 New pillows in greige, beige, charcoal and the palest blue.